celine-eu/celine-eu.github.io/site/projects/celine-ai-assistant/index.md

 For Kubernetes, prefer an authenticated HTTPS URL, for example via a token-backed secret injected into `TRAINING_MATERIALS_REPO_URL`.

-The assistant preloads internal knowledge from the local checkout of `celine-training-materials`, mounted in the container via the parent workspace at `/workspace/repositories/celine-training-materials`.
+The assistant preloads internal knowledge from the local checkout of `celine-training-materials` mounted at `TRAINING_MATERIALS_PATH`.
 It indexes all Markdown files found there.
 This is intended for docs that should influence answers without being shown as visible sources in the chat UI.

 ## Documentation